-National Direct Student Loan (NDSL): For students pursuing a degree taking no less than 6 semester hours undergraduate and 41⁄2 hours graduate.
+(NDSL) National Direct Student Loan - For students pursuing a degree taking no less than 6 semester hours.
 Repayment begins 9 months after recipient ceases to be a half-time student at an approved institution of higher learning.
-Interest rate 3%.
+Interest rate is 3%.
 Maximum of 10 years to pay.